 3. Bala Qila/Alwar Fort

-Built in the 15th century; Bala Qila or Alwar Fort provides an interesting insight into an architecture that provided protection against invaders and aggressors for entire settlements.
+Constructed in the 15th century, Bala Qila or Alwar Fort provides an interesting insight into an architecture that provided protection against invaders and aggressors for entire settlements.
 This fort was built by Hasan Khan Mewati and provides an astounding view of the city of Alwar even today.

 - Location: Alwar